What is Phishing?

 Phishers, pretending to be the company’s CEO, sent emails to the company’s controller, instructing them to wire funds while referencing the company’s real accounting firm.
 The contact information they provided was fake — the email address was from a Russian server, and the Skype phone number was registered using an IP address in Israel)”.

-This is a clear-cut instance of the negative financial and reputable impact a successful phishing attack can cause to an organisation and its employees.
+This is a clear-cut instance of the negative financial and reputable impact a successful phishing attack can cause on an organisation and its employees.

 How can we prevent phishing?

 Most email phishing attempts tend to be caught at the mail gateways where security tools would rely on the knowledge of previously identified threats.
 However, as email campaigns grow more sophisticated, attackers are known to masquerade as ‘trusted’ sources such as suppliers.
-At this point, it can become incredibly difficult to tell friend from foe.
+At this point, it can become incredibly difficult to tell friends from foes.